rutujagurav/10-Monkey-Species-Classification-Transfer-Learning/README.md

 Data can be found here: https://www.kaggle.com/slothkong/10-monkey-species

-Data is organized in folders : 1) train
-                                  - 10 folders containing images of each class
-                               2) validation
-                                  - 10 folders containing images of each class
+Data is organized in folders 'train' and 'validation', each containing a folder with images of each class.

 Created a test folder with a few images of monkeys chosen randomly either from the dataset or from the web.